-Chelsea and Man City await next European opponents
+English quartet await next European opponents

 - Manchester City (England)

-- Real Madrid (Spain) or Liverpool (England)
+- Real Madrid (Spain)

 Chelsea fought back from losing the first leg 1-0 to beat Borussia Dortmund 2-1 on aggregate, but Tottenham lost 1-0 over two legs to AC Milan.